DhruvKauts2/insightForge/README.md

 ## 💻 React Dashboard

-LogFlow includes a modern, responsive web dashboard built with **Next.js 14, React, and Tailwind CSS** for real-time log monitoring and analytics.
+InsightForge includes a modern, responsive web dashboard built with **Next.js 14, React, and Tailwind CSS** for real-time log monitoring and analytics.

 ### Features